Gauvvv/TMLE/README.md

 This work is for educational and research purposes only and does not claim ownership of the original design or methods.

+TMLE can be used to estimate the ATE, a common epidemiologic estimand.
+A primary advantage of TMLE is that it is inherently a doubly robust estimator.
+Neither G-computation nor propensity score methods as commonly implemented (e.g., IPW) are doubly robust, although other doubly robust methods exist (28–30).
+TMLE’s double robustness ensures unbiasedness of the ATE if either the exposure or the out- come mechanism is consistently estimated.
+As highlighted in our simulation, this property insulates TMLE even against significant model misspecification arising from an omitted confounder in either the exposure or outcome regressions.
+In contrast, our results demonstrated that misspecification arising from an omitted variable resulted in large bias for both G-computation and IPW.

+Fundamentally, TMLE and the other estimators discussed can be implemented using machine learning algorithms, which can prove advantageous in complex observational data.
+As our simulation results demonstrate, super learning performedbetter than or equal to parametric regression for all 3 estimators.
+The ability of super learning to protect against certain types of functional form misspecification is demonstrated by the G-computation results, as super learning yielded smaller bias than parametric regression with only main terms.
+Given the complexity of data in typical observational studies, correct specification of all parametric regressions is unlikely, yet bias can arise from even minor functional form misspecification.
+Machine learning algorithms, particularly ensemble methods such as super learning, can empirically identify interaction, nonlinear, and higher-order relationships among variables; therefore, the corresponding ATE estimate is less likely to be biased due to a misspecified functional form in comparison with main-terms parametric regression.
+Additionally, while

+TMLE with super learning and parametric regression performed equivalently in our simulation study, TMLE with super learning may outperform parametric regression in cases of more complex data

 ## Data-Generating Process

 We simulate observational data with the following structure: